 Ball State was among the first universities in the nation to adopt a web content management system (CMS) to maintain its website.
 A widespread rollout of the Vignette CMS began in 1999.
 In fall 2007, the university began implementation of Sitecore.
 The new system offers more up-to-date tools for web authors, is easier to use, and offers better compatibility with the university's existing technology infrastructure and planned development.

 A CMS allows large numbers of web authors (Ball State has hundreds) to maintain web properties and provide a consistent look and feel throughout.
-Ball State's website is maintained for the most part by individual departments in coordination with University Marketing and Communications (UMC).
+Ball State's website is maintained for the most part by individual departments in coordination with the Division of Strategic Communications.
 At least one person within a department is assigned to update the department's web content.
-Learn more about working on the Ball State website with UMC.
+Learn more about working on the Ball State website.

 Although Ball State currently uses two CMS programs, Vignette is being gradually phased out.
 There are still a limited number of features in Vignette that will be incorporated into Sitecore.

-Find out more about training requirements, our web writing best practices, or contact us if you have questions.
+Find out more about training and professional development, our current practices for web writing, or request assistance if you have questions.

 800-382-8540 and 765-289-1241